Role models and revealed gender-specific costs of STEM in an extended Roy model of major choice: Extended Roy model with role models

 \subsection{Stochastically Monotone Instrumental Variables}

-Without further restrictions, the trivial choice~$C=0$ would rationalize any data generating process under Assumptions~\ref{ass:PO} and~\ref{ass:sel}.
-Indeed, for any given random vector $(Y,D)$ generating observations, the choices $Y_0=Y_1:=Y$ and $C=0$ trivially satisfy Assumptions~\ref{ass:PO} and~\ref{ass:sel}.
-To restore testability, we introduce a shape restriction on the joint distribution of potential outcomes~$(Y_0,Y_1)$.
-A traditional approach to restoring testability without parametric restrictions is to allow some observed covariates to affect sector selection only .
+Without further restrictions, the trivial choice~$u(y,d,z)=y$ (traditional Roy model) would rationalize any data generating process under Assumptions~\ref{ass:PO} and~\ref{ass:if}.
+Indeed, for any given random vector $(Y,D)$ generating observations, the choice~$Y_0=Y_1:=Y$ trivially satisfies Assumptions~\ref{ass:PO} and~\ref{ass:if}.
+To restore testability, we introduce a shape restriction on the joint distribution of potential expected utilities~$(\mathbb E[u(Y_0,0,Z)\vert \mathcal I],\mathbb E[u(Y_1,1,Z)\vert \mathcal I])$.
+A traditional approach to restoring testability without parametric restrictions is to allow some observed covariates to affect sector selection only.
 However, such restrictions are difficult to justify in the context of college major choice.
 Parental educational attainment is likely to be correlated with unobserved parental cognitive and non cognitive investments in their children (see \cite{Card:2001}).
 Distance to college and other instruments designed to affect educational attainment choices are not suitable for major choice.
 Other variables that are very relevant to a woman's major choice, such as the proportion of women on the faculty, are expected to affect potential outcomes for women as well as their choices.
 We resort instead to a weaker instrumental notion, where the instrument~$Z$ may affect the joint distribution of potential outcomes, but only in one direction, in terms of first order stochastic ordering.
-For more details on the multivariate first order stochastic ordering, refer to \cite{SS:2007}, Section~6.B.1.
-When comparing vectors, ``$\geq$'' denotes the componentwise partial order.

-\begin{definition}[First Order Stochastic Dominance] A distribution $F_1$ on $\mathbb R^k$ is said to be {\em first order stochastically dominated} by a distribution~$F_2$ if there exists random vectors~$X_1$ with distribution~$F_1$ and~$X_2$ with distribution~$F_2$ such that $X_2\geq X_1$.
-By extension, a random vector with distribution $F_2$ is also said to stochastically dominate a random vector with distribution~$F_1$. \end{definition}

-Replacing traditional exclusion and independence restrictions with a monotonicity restriction allows us to restore testability of the Roy model with variables such as parental educational attainment and the proportion of women on the faculty.
-These variables are likely to affect potential outcomes as well as choices.
-However, it can be argued that the effect on potential outcomes can only be positive, as additional unobserved parental investment and additional support and role models for women in STEM are not expected to have a negative effect on their future labor market prospects.
-The mathematical formalization of this monotonicity notion is stochastic monotonicity.

-\begin{definition}[Stochastic Monotonicity] A random vector $X$ on $\mathbb R^k$ is said to be {\em stochastically monotone} (non decreasing) with respect to a random vector~$Z$ on~$\mathbb R^l$ if the conditional distribution of~$X$ given~$Z=z_1$ is first order stochastically dominated by the conditional distribution of $X$ given $Z=z_2$, for any pair $(z_1,z_2)$ of elements of the support of $Z$ such that~$z_2\geq z_1$. \end{definition}